NVlabs/Bongard-LOGO/README.md

 #### Installation From PyPI

-To install the `bongard` library from the published packages on [PyPI](https://pypi.org/), please run the following command in the terimanl.
+To install the `bongard` library from the published packages on [PyPI](https://pypi.org/), please run the following command in the terminal.

 ```bash
 pip install bongard